ccherry2/earthsystemsmodel2/manuscript.md

 Currently, most state-of-the-art ESMs used today for climate change projections do not explicitly parameterize urban areas, largely due to their small area.
 While this does not significantly impact the quality of regular or large-scale studies, this lack of explicit parameterization limits our ability to adequately capture unique urban characteristics and dynamics.
 The Community Earth Systems Model (CESM) is one of the few state-of-the-art ESMs that explicitly parameterizes urban areas, with the latest version even distinguishing between three separate urban density classes.
 Most quantitative attributions have been typically done for non-urban surfaces, but effective development decisions and local actions to manage risks rely on robust urban climate projections.
 This is the motivation for us to use CESM, which has a representation of urban areas, to build a location dependent emulator, and apply it to other ESMs in order to get their urban temperature responses.

 While CESM provides the advantage of explicit urban parameterization, it does still require significant supercomputing resources, which may limit its usefulness.
 Therefore, there is a desire to use artificial intelligence to reduce this load.
 A climate emulator could achieve this by statistically replicating the nonlinear behavior of ESMs more quickly and with less computing power.
 This project will use machine learning methods to develop a model that can emulate urban temperatures (using other atmospheric forcing variables), where the risk of heat waves in the future could have the greatest negative impacts on human health.
 This model will be loosely based off of the conceptual framework presented by Zhao et al (2020) - "Global multi-model projections of local urban climates" (currently in press).
-Urban areas in this dataset refers loosely to areas where people live (i.e., not oceans or uninhabitable areas) but they exclusively correspond to cities.
+Urban areas in this dataset refers loosely to areas where people live (i.e., not oceans or uninhabitable areas) but they do not exclusively correspond to cities.

 ## III.
 Methods